+Facelift procedures may differ, but their goal is the same: to improve visible signs of facial ageing.
 A facelift is a surgical procedure that rejuvenates the appearance of the ageing face through the removal of excess fat, tightening of the facial muscles and re-draping of the skin on the face and neck.

 - The skin on the lower part of your face has lost firmness.

 - The skin on your neck has lost firmness and elasticity.

 - You have developed lots of wrinkles in recent years, and non-surgical treatments don’t entirely fix the problem.

 - Your skin has become loose enough to give you the appearance of jowls under the chin.

 - Your skin is saggy in the middle of your face.

 - You have deep creases under your lower eyelids.